Smurf-IV/Excel_PRIME/README.md

 - ✅ Implement Sheet scoping of `definedName`s
     - ✅ i.e. `<definedName name="OrderSize" localSheetId="0">'Try it Yourself'!$C$12:$E$12</definedName>`
     - Note: The above will be referenced as `OrderSize (Try it Yourself)` as shown in LibreOffice.
-- ✅ Implement Row extraction
+- ✅ Implement Row extraction 📟
     - ✅ Allow ColumnHeader addressing (i.e. start -> end columns)
-- ✅ Implement RangeExtraction
+- ✅ Implement RangeExtraction 📲
     - ✅ Global rangeNames
     - ✅ Per Sheet rangeNames
     - ✅ User defined
+- ✅ Add `IEnumerable`s _All_ the way down ⤵️
+    - i.e. remove the need for Asynchronous awaits
+    - 🚀 Yielding More Performance improvements  [2025-11-19](Performance.md#2025-11-19)
+    - ⛓️‍💥 **Breaking Change** 🔩
+        - The Async classes now have `Async` appended to be distinct from the non async versions
+        - But, `Async` inherit from the non, so they are interchangable
 - [ ] More Benchmarks
     - [ ] Add "Excel readers" That perform Range Extraction
 -----